anbe6083/book2/hackathons/netapp/index.md

 ## How should the dataset be imported into Tableau?

+CSV file

 ## How should the work be distributed among the team members?

+Team members can group up and tackle the larger issues

 ## What types of charts or visualizations to use to support the answer?

+Box and whisker plot, bar chart, pie chart
 ## What questions may be too complex for Tableau and may require custom scripts to be written?

+Serial numbers since there are all different serial numbers, may be too much data to visualize the complete data set